 - older adults and young children

-- people who have not received appropriate treatment for TB in the past
+- people who have not previously received appropriate treatment for TB

 Latent TB: A person with latent TB will have no symptoms, and no damage will show on a chest X-ray.
 However, a blood test or skin prick test will indicate that they have TB infection.

-Active TB: A person with TB disease may experience a cough that produces phlegm, fatigue, a fever, chills, and a loss of appetite and weight.
+Active TB: An individual with TB disease may experience a cough that produces phlegm, fatigue, a fever, chills, and a loss of appetite and weight.
 Symptoms typically worsen over time, but they can also spontaneously go away and return.

 Beyond the lungs